iansAToasificationDOTorg/SourceEditor/Rules.md

 So
 /var/www/html/ed/editor_php/editor.php

-standalone.js must be in editor_php
+standalone.js must be in editor_php/

 f.ttf must be in parent dir (ed/)